sbcshop/Spi-Box/README.md

    mpack -s "test mail" /home/pi/image.png abc@gmail.com
    ```

-7. Google will block your sign-in attempts.
+8. Google will block your sign-in attempts.
 Check your mail Inbox and allow to less securing apps so that Raspberry can send Emails

-8. Repeat Step 6 for sending a test mail
+9. Repeat Step 6 for sending a test mail

-9. Double Click on 'SPi-Box Config' icon placed on desktop, and configure it:
+10. Double Click on 'SPi-Box Config' icon placed on desktop, and configure it:
    - Tick on "turn on email"
    - Enter the subject
    - Enter the email recipient address
    - Click on "Test Email" for checking configuration is correct
    - Press "save and quit"

-10. Connect the Camera with Raspberry pi and PIR sensor output to 'GPIO 4' i.e. Pin 7 of Raspberry Pi
+11. Connect the Camera with Raspberry pi and PIR sensor output to 'GPIO 4' i.e. Pin 7 of Raspberry Pi

-11. Enable Camera in Raspberry Pi Configuration and Restart the Raspberry Pi
+12. Enable Camera in Raspberry Pi Configuration and Restart the Raspberry Pi

-12. Double Click on "SPi-Box" icon on Desktop, to run the script and if motion is dectected it will click and image and email it
+13. Double Click on "SPi-Box" icon on Desktop, to run the script and if motion is dectected it will click and image and email it

-13. Install MP4Box with:
-     ```
-     sudo apt-get install -y gpac
-     ```